Who We Are

 • crown corporations, agencies and commissions.

-In September 1996, a question arose as to whether the BCPSEA’s accreditation also covered support staff.
+In September 1996, a question arose as to whether BCPSEA’s accreditation also covered support staff.
 On July 29, 1998, the Public Education Labour Relations Act was amended to affirm BCPSEA’s accreditation status relating to support staff.

 BCPSEA now operates as a full service employers’ association for the K-12 sector.